IanTeda/ianteda.github.io/src/_posts/programming/2016-03-15-gulp-jekyll-github-pages-cloudflare.md

 logo: /assets/images/logo-light.png
 ---

 > Flexible, simple, fast, secure & https.
-Total cost, $15AUD for domain registration.
+Total cost, $15AUD for domain registration.<br/>
 > <cite> — Ian Teda </cite>

 Web technologies for development hosting and security are numerous.
 With each propent singing there own praises.
 At the start of my [ianteda.com](https://ianteda.com) project [^1] I looked around at the options.